cbare/cbare.github.io/_posts/2019-02-10-deep-learning-sequence-models-week2.md

 Interestingly, word embeddings make visible some of the unwanted cultural baggage we're all carrying around with us.
 See the paper [Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings][6].

-[Textio][7] is a Seattle company that's made a product out of helping people see the strucuture, desired or undesirable, underneath the language used in job descriptions and elsewhere. *Hey rockstar ninja code-warriors, ready to work hard and play hard?* 🙄
+[Textio][7] is a Seattle company that's made a product out of helping people see the structure, desired or undesirable, underneath the language used in job descriptions and elsewhere. *Hey rockstar ninja code-warriors, ready to work hard and play hard?* 🙄

 [1]: https://www.deeplearning.ai/deep-learning-specialization/